 Before joining the School of Public Health, she worked as a Research Associate on the Rare2030 project at Imperial College Business School, which she joined in 2019.
 The aim of the Rare2030 project, which was co-funded by the European Union Pilot Projects and Preparatory Actions Programme, was to propose policy recommendations to guide future European policy on rare diseases by using a participatory foresight approach and additional innovative consensus building methods.
 As part of this project, Charlotte examined the R&D pipeline and market launch of orphan drugs.

-Charlotte completed her PhD in Medicine on n-of-one trials for rare diseases at VU University in Amsterdam, using rare neuromuscular diseases as a case study.
+Charlotte completed her PhD in Medicine on n-of-one trials for rare diseases at VU University in Amsterdam in 2018, using rare neuromuscular diseases as a case study.
 Her dissertation examined the contribution that n-of-one trials can make to the creation of an evidence base for treatments for patients with rare diseases.
 In addition to conducting two clinical trials using the n-of-one methodology, she also examined the acceptability of evidence from series of n-of-one trials to healthcare regulators and HTA agencies (i.e. the Dutch National Health Care Institute and the Dutch national competent authority for market approval of medicines, the Medicines Evaluation Board).

-Before joining Imperial College, Charlotte worked as a Research Psychologist at the Department of Behavioural Science and Health at University College London.
-There, she examined the prevalence and sociodemographic distribution of cancer fear in the general population, and its association with uptake of cancer screening.
-Charlotte holds degrees in Medicine (PhD), Psychology (BSc), and Philosophy (BA) and is an Associate Fellow of the Higher Education Academy (AFHEA).
+Before joining Imperial College, Charlotte worked as a Research Psychologist at the Department of Behavioural Science and Health, University College London, from 2012-2019, where she examined the prevalence and sociodemographic distribution of cancer fear in the general population and its association with uptake of cancer screening.
+Between 2010 and 2012, she worked as a junior researcher at the Department of Clinical Genetics of VU University Medical Center in Amsterdam, the Netherlands.